awsdocs/amazon-s3-userguide/doc_source/notification-how-to-filtering.md

 ## Examples of notification configurations with invalid Prefix/Suffix overlapping<a name="notification-how-to-filtering-examples-invalid"></a>

 For the most part, your notification configurations that use `Filter` cannot define filtering rules with overlapping prefixes, overlapping suffixes, or overlapping combinations of prefixes and suffixes for the same event types\. \(You can have overlapping prefixes as long as the suffixes do not overlap\.
-For an example, see [Configuring notifications with object key name filtering](#notification-how-to-filtering)\.\)
+For an example, see [Configuring event notifications using object key name filtering](#notification-how-to-filtering)\.\)

 You can use overlapping object key name filters with different event types\.
 For example, you could create a notification configuration that uses the prefix `image/` for the `ObjectCreated:Put` event type and the prefix `image/` for the `ObjectRemoved:*` event type\.